|| Support Staff|

 Hometown: Petersburg, Texas

-Charlotte Becton begins her sixth season as the administrative assistant for Red Raider Baseball, and her ninth year in the Texas Tech Athletics Department.
+Charlotte Becton begins her eighth season as the administrative assistant for Red Raider Baseball, and her 11th year in the Texas Tech Athletics Department.
 Her responsibilities include any and all phases of administrative duties and attempting to keep the baseball office running efficiently.

 Becton worked for an oil company, Amerada Hess, while living in Houston.
 She moved to Marble Falls to retire, but after a short retirement was asked to assist and become an integral part of helping Dr. Bobbie Walker in starting up the Highland Lakes Texas Tech campus in Marble Falls.